1994 Australian FAI Indycar Grand Prix

 The 1994 Australian FAI Indycar Grand Prix was the opening round of the 1994 CART World Series season, held on 20 March 1994 on the Surfers Paradise Street Circuit, Australia.

 Nigel Mansell, the defending winner and CART series champion, won the pole position in Newman-Haas's new Lola T94/00.
 Alongside on the grid was Michael Andretti, who was beginning his comeback to the CART series with Chip Ganassi Racing after spending a year in Formula One.
 Starting in eighth position was future CART and Formula One champion Jacques Villeneuve, making his first start in the CART series.
-It was also the Indy car debut of the Reynard chassis and the Honda engine.
+It was also the IndyCar debut of the Reynard chassis and the Honda engine.

 The race start was delayed because of changing wet weather conditions and accidents during each of the first two attempts.
 The first incident occurred in Turn 12 (the final corner) and collected Raul Boesel, Willy T. Ribbs, Robbie Buhl, and Alessandro Zampedri.
 The second aborted start saw further carnage; this time in the second chicane involving Boesel and Zampedri again, along with Mario Andretti, Hiro Matsushita, and Davy Jones slowed the field.
 Bobby Rahal hit the tyre wall in the first chicane, apparently on his own, and Paul Tracy and Adrian Fernandez spun off in Turn 4, both cars undamaged.
 Boesel retired, while Jones and Matsushita were eventually push-started and continued in the race.
 However, Matsushita returned to the pits for a new rear wing as the marshals had accidentally broken off his already-damaged rear wing in their attempt to push the car away.
 Fernandez turned around in the escape road and continued on, however the marshals were busy dealing with the first-chicane accident and Tracy sat against the turn 4 tyre wall for a full lap under yellow before the marshals could give him a push-start.
 Rahal later stated in an interview with ABC's Jack Arute that he was bumped from behind coming to the green flag and into another car.
 This broke the front wing, which then ran under the nose of the car, causing it to lose steering.

-The race finally started around 4 p.m., with Andretti overtaking Mansell on the first lap.
+The race finally restarted around 4 p.m.